Basavilbaso

 The town developed around the Gobernador Basavilbaso Station of the Ferrocarril Central Entrerriano railway company, which became part of Entre Ríos Railway in 1892.
 The first train arrived on 30 June 1887, and this is now regarded as the foundation date of Basavilbaso.

 The town was first settled by Russian Jewish immigrants basically from Ukraine (Kherson Oblast) and Bessarabia.
 Basavilbaso was one of the first Jewish colonies in Argentina.
 These settlers formed the first agricultural cooperative in South America.

+Jevel Katz, the popular Yiddish troubadour, wrote a song called Basavilbaso.

 As "Jewish gauchos", they were recognized as the first to farm in an area where farming was non-existent.
 Other groups began to settle in the town: Italians, Volga Germans, and Russians.